mohanwer/meets-api/README.md

 - Kibana

 Upon first time startup of postgres, the [db/local.sql](https://github.com/mohanwer/meets-api/blob/master/db/local.sql) will have to be run using root in postgres.
-This setups the basic schema (meets_node) that is used for the application.
+This setups the basic schema, with a db owner [meets_node](https://github.com/mohanwer/meets-api/blob/32f99a224b30ecff007954e00101955aa27091d9/db/local.sql#L13C13-L13C23), that is used for the application.

 The environment will need to be loaded with settings below.
-The DEV_USER, DEV_USER_EMAIL are used to against the [config resolver](https://github.com/mohanwer/meets-api/blob/32f99a224b30ecff007954e00101955aa27091d9/src/resolvers/configuration/ConfigResolver.ts#L27) to seed the database with random test data.
+- The DEV_USER, DEV_USER_EMAIL are used to against the [config resolver](https://github.com/mohanwer/meets-api/blob/32f99a224b30ecff007954e00101955aa27091d9/src/resolvers/configuration/ConfigResolver.ts#L27) to seed the database with random test data.
+- AUTH0_DOMAN & AUTH0_AUDIENCE must be configured.
+- The project is setup with .dotenv and a .env file can be used at the root of the project to load environment vars.

+### Environment variables
 | Variable | Value | Description |
 | ----------- | ----------- | ----------- |
 |AUTH0_DOMAN| devprojecttracker.auth0.com | Auth0 domain.|